Zarak-Shah-ji/portfolio/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help
+## License

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.